 In Feshiebridge, Bruce’s artwork slowly returns to the forest floor - highlighting his belief that art, like nature, is part of our natural cycle of birth, life and decay.

 Inspired?
-Check out our range of adventure holidays in the UK now!
+Check out our range of Scottish adventure holidays now!